 - Basic property information: the owner, their contact details and the contact details of key personnel. - Information on neighbouring properties and their contact details. - A map showing property boundaries, rendezvous points, access roads, locked gates, bridge ratings, fire ponds or water supply points.
-This map should be on a standard Ordnance Survey (OS) background at a scale of 1:25000 or 1:50000 so is understandable to all. - Grid references (or What3words) for the locations of rendezvous points. - Instructions on who to call out if assistance is required.
+This map should be on a standard Ordnance Survey (OS) background at a scale of 1:25000 or 1:50000 so is understandable to all. - Grid references (or What3words) for the locations of rendezvous points with sufficient parking.

+- Instructions on who to call out if assistance is required.
 On large estates this will start with the estate's own internal resources but should also include neighbours, members of a Fire Group if applicable and Scottish Fire and Rescue Service control room.
 Call out lists and contact details should be updated annually. - A list of relevant equipment held by the estate, its servicing requirements and checklist of when last serviced. - Instructions on who has authority to call for helicopter assistance if required.

 Contact details and other information in the Fire Plan will change.
-Each Fire Plan must be maintained/updated annually and should be shared with SFRS.
+Each Fire Plan must be updated annually or when information changes.
+Review dates should be noted on Fire Plans.
+Fire Plans should be shared with SFRS.

-Recommendation: Every landholding should prepare a basic Fire Plan as described above.
-Example fire plan in Annex 1.
+Recommendation: Every landholding should prepare a basic Fire Plan, as described above, which is maintained and reviewed annually and shared with SFRS.
+An example fire plan is in Annex 2.